wetfish/ecs/weather_station_logs/README.md

 Each line following the heading is a comma separated list of sensor readings which corresponds to the comma separated list of sensor labels in the header.

 Any line starting with the '#' character contains no sensor reading data.
-Concatenated logs include one such line to indicate locations of concatenation. ex:
+Concatenated logs include one such line to indicate each location of concatenation. ex:
 `# ./relative_file_path_to_logs/log_x.txt`